-Record Category Retention Period Rationale Notes All other levels: Termination of relationship with student + 5 years.
+Record Category Retention Period Rationale Notes Examination scripts Level 4: Confirmation of Level 4 Results + 1 year All other levels: Termination of relationship with student + 1 year.
+To allow for disputes to be resolved.
 Assessed work (other than examination scripts).
-Including dissertations, that counts towards the final award Termination of relationship with student + 5 years.
+Including dissertations, that counts towards the final award Termination of relationship with student + 1 year.
 Best practice Retention period applies only when the assessment is retained by the University.
-Assessed work may be returned to students at any stage providing marking/moderation/sampling processes are complete.
-Departments are required to retain samples for audit purposes 20 .
-Retention in these cases will be dictated by the requirements of the audit.
-It is advised that externally examined samples and associated reports are stored for ease of retrieval.
-Samples may be retained indefinitely as 'exemplars' where the author gives consent.
-PhD theses May retain indefinitely Best practice Only where consent is given by the author.
+Assessed work may be returned to students at any stage providing marking/ moderation/ sampling processes are complete.
+Departments may be required to retain samples for audit purposes 39 .
+Retention in these cases will be dictated